bumptech/nitro/docs/nitro.md

 Unfortunately, Nitro doesn't have many language bindings yet.
 If you write one, please drop us a line and we'll add it to the home page.

-Python and Haskell bindings are being developed by member of the Nitro project;
-we'll probably work on Java soon after that.
+Python, Haskell, and Objective-C/iOS bindings are being developed by members of the Nitro project; we'll probably work on Java/Android soon after that.

 **Q: What about other platforms?**

 We're working on ports to iOS and Android, and while we have no other ports planned, porting to other POSIX systems like *BSD should be pretty straightforward.

 **Q: What about Windows?**